jdemeuse1204/OR-M-Data-Entities/README.md

         		// else the record will be updated.
 Strings not supported for primary keys.
         		// ** If a table has no keys and you would like to insert a record, you must specifiy
         		// at least one key with the KeyAttribute and set the DbGenerationAttribute to None.
+        		// ** All foreign keys will be inserted/updated in the correct order and their

-        		var contact = new Contact();
+        		// corresponding keys will be loaded into their respective models var contact = new Contact();
         		context.SaveChanges(contact);
         		// Insert contact because the Primary Key is 0.  the Contact object will automatically have